Under the Tree (SiM song)

-"Under the Tree" (stylized in uppercase) is a single created by the Japanese band SiM.
-The song was released by Pony Canyon on March 4, 2023, and was used as the ending theme for the first half of the anime Attack on Titan: The Final Season Part 3.
+"Under the Tree" (stylized in all caps) is a single created by the Japanese band SiM and released by Pony Canyon.
+It serves as the ending theme for the anime television special Attack on Titan: The Final Chapters Part 1, which aired on NHK General TV on March 4, 2023.

 Background and announcement

-SiM made their musical debut for the anime Attack on Titan in 2022 with the song the "The Rumbling".
+SiM made their musical debut for the anime Attack on Titan in 2022 with the song "The Rumbling".
 The opening theme was met with overall positive audience feedback, amassing a total of 200 million listens on streaming platforms at the time of the release of "Under the Tree".
 The band's success in making the previous opening motivated the producers of the series to bring back SiM to perform the anime's final theme song.

 The song was announced for the first time on SiM's Twitter account on February 25, 2023, along with the cover art for the song and its release date of March 4, 2023.

 Release

-Alongside various music streaming platforms including Spotify, Apple Music, Deezer, and Linkfire; the song was released exclusively on NHK television during the one-hour special premiere of the anime's new series on March 4, 2023 at 12:00 AM JST, before being released internationally on Crunchyroll, Funimation, and Hulu.
+Alongside various music streaming platforms including Spotify, Apple Music, Deezer, and Linkfire; the song was released exclusively on NHK television during the one-hour special premiere of the anime's new series on March 4, 2023, at 12:00 AM JST, before being released internationally on Crunchyroll, Funimation, and Hulu.

 Upon the song's release; the song drew largely positive feedback from the community.
 The song was also released alongside a "special animation video" published by Pony Canyon on their YouTube channel.

+On July 14, 2023, the full length version of the song was announced, and would be released as part of SiM's new album Playdead on September 27, 2023.

 Contents

 According to a separate statement made by SiM's lyricist MAH also on February 25; the music includes elements of string orchestra, choir, and deep bass mixed together.
-In universe, the song is also themed to be "Mikasa's song," one of the two deuteragonists of the show, in contrast to SiM's previous single "The Rumbling", which focused primarily on the show's protagonist Eren Yeager.
+In universe, the song is also themed to be "Mikasa's song", in contrast to SiM's previous single "The Rumbling", which focused primarily on the show's protagonist Eren Yeager.
 The song's cover art also depicts Mikasa who has taken off a red scarf that Eren gave her when they were children, symbolizing a rift taking place between the two characters in the show.